 Making sure you have enough rest beforehand makes a big difference.

 Another important skill in scuba diving is breathing.
-When under the underwater, you should not breathe as you would normally.
+When underwater, you should not breathe as you would normally.
 You need to breathe slowly and regularly, you will hear breathing and are using a respirator to do so.
 Just take things slowly and breathe in and out at a calm pace.

 If you are still anxious or nervous about scuba diving, here are a few scuba diving tips that will help with any anxiety.